-If you don't have tomatoes growing in your garden, get them at a farmer's market.
-The tomatoes should be firm and heavy, with no soft spots and a thin skin.
-You can tell if the skin is thin by running your fingers over the surface.
-A thin skin will feel delicate and smooth.
+The dish is best made in the summertime with the freshest tomatoes and basil you can find.
+(Note: Off-season tomatoes tend to have a mealy texture and a lack of flavor.)
+If you have a garden, this is a great use of your carefully grown produce.
+If you don't have a green thumb, get your tomatoes and basil at a farmers market.
+The tomatoes should be firm and heavy, with no soft spots and thin skin.
+You can tell if the skin is thin by running your fingers over the surface—it should feel delicate and smooth.

-If you can find some freshly made pasta for making this recipe, all the better.
+If you can find some freshly made pasta instead of using dry, all the better.
 The olive oil should be the really good stuff, and the lemon juice must be fresh.
-And make sure that the Parmesan cheese is freshly grated.
-The Parmesan needs to melt together with the other ingredients.
-With ingredients that fresh and good, you only need a few to make a great meal.
+Freshly grated Parmesan is also preferred because the flavor is superior and it will melt together with the other ingredients better than the packaged version.

-Serve this perfect mid-summer dish with some hot and crisp toasted garlic bread and a green salad tossed with some sliced mushrooms or maybe some cubed ripe avocados.
-For dessert, a cool and creamy flavorful ice cream pie or little tartlets would be just the thing.
+Serve the dish with hot and crisp toasted garlic bread and a green salad tossed with some sliced mushrooms or diced ripe avocados.

-- 1 pound spaghetti pasta (or linguine or fettuccine pasta)
+- 1 pound spaghetti (or linguine or fettuccine pasta)

 Gather the ingredients.

-Prepare tomatoes, place in a large bowl, and add the olive oil, lemon juice, basil, and salt and pepper to taste; mix gently and set aside to marinate.
+Place tomatoes, olive oil, lemon juice, and fresh basil in a large bowl.
+Season with salt and pepper.
+Mix gently and set aside to marinate.

 Bring a large pot of salted water to a fast boil and add spaghetti; cook until al dente according to package directions, about 7 to 8 minutes.

-Drain the pasta and immediately toss with tomato mixture in the bowl; serve at once, sprinkled with the cheese.
+Drain pasta and immediately toss with the tomato mixture.